How to Use Primer Coats for Getting High-Quality Vacuum Metallized Coatings

 And vacuum metalising is at the heart of this transformation.

-So, What Is Vacuum Metalising?
+What is Vacuum Metalising?

 Vacuum metalising is a process where a thin layer of metal—usually aluminum—is vaporized inside a vacuum chamber and deposited onto the surface of a plastic part.
 The result is a flawless, reflective finish that mimics the appearance of polished chrome or brushed metal.